 End Option 2

-Option 3: Include the following for Block Product or Slice/Block Product Customers.
+Option 3: Include the following for Block or Slice/Block customers.

-3.2.1 If «Customer Name» adds a Specified Renewable Resource to meet its obligations to serve Above-CHWM Load, consistent with the notice requirements in section 3.5.1 of the body of this Agreement, then «Customer Name» may purchase RSS or a combination of RSS and other Support Services from BPA to support such Specified Renewable Resource.
+3.2.1 If «Customer Name» adds a Specified Renewable Resource to meet its obligations to serve Above-CHWM Load, consistent with the notice requirements in section 3.5.1 of the body of this Agreement, then «Customer Name» may purchase RSS or a combination of RSS and OSS from BPA to support such Specified Renewable Resource.
+The RSS purchase election shall match the Specified Renewable Resource duration identified in Exhibit A.

 BPA shall revise Exhibit J by March 31 following «Customer Name»’s Specified Renewable Resource designation and RSS purchase election consistent with section 3.5.1 of the body of this Agreement.
 The Exhibit J revision shall include the standard RSS contract provisions applicable to «Customer Name»’s RSS purchase election for each Specified Renewable Resource.

-3.2.2 If «Customer Name» did not elect to purchase RSS for a Specified Renewable Resource when the resource was added to Exhibit A, then such resource shall not be eligible for RSS for two Rate Periods «Customer Name» may elect to purchase RSS for such resource by providing written notice to BPA consistent with the notice deadlines specified in the table below:
+3.2.2 If «Customer Name» did not elect to purchase RSS for a Specified Renewable Resource when the resource was added to Exhibit A, then such resource shall not be eligible for RSS for the two Rate Periods immediately following the addition of the resource to Exhibit A. «Customer Name» may elect to purchase RSS for such resource by providing written notice to BPA consistent with the notice deadlines specified in the table below: